 This is a photo of a typical ‘frost ring’ on an apple – damage caused by a frost when the tree was flowering.

-Another type of frost damage you’re likely to see on your fruit trees is damaged leaves.
-This can be one of the many reasons that leaves turn yellow (as discussed in this blog), but they’ll usually turn black and may look burnt.
+You’re likely to see damaged leaves on your fruit trees as another type of frost damage.
+This can be one of the many reasons that fruit tree leaves turn yellow, but they’ll usually turn black and may look burnt.

 If you get bad frosts and don’t have a way to protect your fruit trees in spring, there’s a good chance you’ll have trouble growing apricots.
 That’s because they flower early and are susceptible, so the flowers will be burnt off by the frost.